PriyankaLiz/rtd3-tutorial/docs/source/usage.rst

     * - Ingredient
       - Veg or Non-Veg
       - Mandatory or not
-    * - parsley TESTING WITH DIV ELEMENT
+    * - parsley TESTING WITH LINE HEIGHT

         You can add it if required for a more flavoursome experience.
       - veg.
-        TESTING WITH DIV ELEMENT
+        TESTING WITH LINE HEIGHT

         You can add it if required for a more flavoursome experience.
       - Not mandatory.

-        TESTING WITH DIV ELEMENT
+        TESTING WITH LINE HEIGHT

         - You can add it if required for a more flavoursome experience.
         - You can add it if required for a more flavoursome experience.
-    * - thyme TESTING WITH DIV ELEMENT
+    * - thyme TESTING WITH LINE HEIGHT

         You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.
       - veg

-        TESTING WITH DIV ELEMENT
+        TESTING WITH LINE HEIGHT
       - Yes

         You can add it if required for a more flavoursome experience.